Silly Cameras II: The Endless Journey....

 6/2/17.
 The endearing 5/04 Kodak “EasyShare” CX7530 5mp $12 camera lit right-up fresh from the junk store, when I added batteries + 2Gb SD card.
 Of course, the junk store tag did proclaim “it works”. ... $52 on ebay — ~$250 used @ amazon! ’Though presumably ebay’s price’s also used. ...
 17,345 rupees I believe @ an indian site, ~ $270, new?

 6/5/17.
-My pitiful 1999 Kodak Advantix F600 film camera does not qualify for membership in the silly camera collection, which I have decreed will not include these pitiful analog film atrocities.
+My pitiful 1999 Kodak Advantix F600 film camera does not qualify for membership in the silly camera collection, which membership it is decreed in holy writ will not include these pitiful analog film atrocities.
 Although I have of course preserved my own antedeluvian SLR. ...
 The advantix was what I heartlessly call a dead-husband deal, wherein some presumably-sad person offers some junk with a high gloss of ignorance, usually priced ridiculously high from survivor delusion.
-The F600 was not really canonical in that way, since there was instead a sensible $3 for the remains of somebody’s presumably-brief/stillborn venture into snapshotting.
+The F600 was not canonical in that respect, since it was only $3 for the remains of somebody’s presumably-brief/stillborn venture into snapshotting.